 Now, for my continued interview with Julianne.

-Your Healing Journey Can Help You Get Back To Yourself After Abuse
+Steps To Help You Get Back To Yourself After Emotional Abuse

 Julianne: What are some of the steps that you’re taking and have taken that have helped you regain your own sense of balance and to heal from this?